-After filing for personal bankruptcy, you’ll be granted the protection of the automatic stay.
-From there, the court will assign your case a trustee and that person will organize a Meeting of Creditors to alert them of your filing.
+After filing for a personal bankruptcy, you’ll be granted the protection of automatic stay.
+From there, the court will assign your case a trustee schedule a Meeting of Creditors, providing your creditors notice of the bankruptcy filing.

 There are three main types of bankruptcies and they have different effects on businesses and their owners.
 Whether you’re looking at Chapter 7, 11, or 13, you’ll want to consult a professional bankruptcy attorney to learn more about which option is best for you.

 Although rare, HOAs can go bankrupt.
 Typically, failing HOAs will file for Chapter 11 bankruptcy in an attempt to restructure their debts and reorganize.
 Members of the HOA can be involved in this process, depending on the specific situation.